abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 export default Home;
 ```

-73. In `App.js`, import the `Home` component and create a route and link for it.
+73. In `App.jsx`, import the `Home` component and create a route and link for it.

 Here's the import: